Whooping cough: Cause

-Spread from animals

-Uncertainties have existed of B. pertussis and whooping cough as a zoonotic disease since around 1910, but in the 1930s knowledge was gained that the bacteria lost their virulent power when repeatedly spread on agar media.
-This explained the difficulties to reproduce results from different studies as the pre-inoculating handlings of the bacteria were not standardized among scientists.
+Host species

-Today it is established that at least some primate species are highly susceptible to B. pertussis and develop clinical whooping cough in high incidence when exposed to low inoculation doses.
-The bacteria may be present in wild animal populations, but this is not confirmed by laboratory diagnosis, although whooping cough is known among wild gorillas.
-Several zoos also have a long-standing custom of vaccinating their primates against whooping cough.
+Humans are the only host species of B. pertussis.
+Outbreaks of whooping cough have been observed among chimpanzees in a zoo and wild gorillas; in both cases, it is considered likely that the infection was acquired as a result of close contact with humans.
+Several zoos have a long-standing custom of vaccinating their primates against whooping cough.

 Mechanism

 After the bacteria are inhaled, they initially adhere to the ciliated epithelium in the nasopharynx.
-Surface proteins of B. pertussis, including filamentous hemaglutinin and pertactin, mediate attachment to the epithelium.
+Surface proteins of B. pertussis, including filamentous hemagglutinin and pertactin, mediate attachment to the epithelium.
 The bacteria then multiply.
 In infants, who experience more severe disease, the bacteria spread down to the lungs.

-The bacteria secretes a number of toxins.
-Tracheal cytotoxin, a fragment of peptidoglycan, kills ciliated epithelial cells and thereby inhibits the mucociliary elevator by which mucus and debris are removed.
+The bacteria secrete several toxins.
+Tracheal cytotoxin (TCT), a fragment of peptidoglycan, kills ciliated epithelial cells in the airway and thereby inhibits the mechanism which clears the airways of mucus and debris.
 TCT may contribute to the cough characteristic of pertussis.
-The cough may also be caused by a yet-to-be identified "cough toxin".
 Pertussis toxin causes lymphocytosis by an unknown mechanism.
 The elevated number of white blood cells leads to pulmonary hypertension, a major cause of death by pertussis.
 In infants who develop encephalopathy, cerebral hemorrhage and cortical atrophy occur, likely due to hypoxia.